View Current

 (67) It is acceptable for students to be approached after a class for the purposes of introducing an ethically approved research project and inviting their participation, with the prior approval of the Head of School, Course Co-ordinator (where appropriate), and Lecturer.

-(68) Where students are being approached during or after the end of a class, there is to be no coercion from academic staff involved in the teaching unit.
+(68) Where students are being approached during or after the end of a class, there is to be no coercion from academic or teaching staff involved in the teaching unit.

 (69) The introduction of a research project to students is to be undertaken by a person who does not have teaching and/or assessment responsibilities for those students, and students should be advised of their right not to participate.